Updated: January 2017

 “How do I become an event planner?”

-If you have wondered the same thing recently you are in the right place.
+If you have wondered the same thing you are in the right place.

-To get started, you can continue reading below or if you know you are ready for our detailed, best-in-the-industry Event Planning Guide you can get it here.
+To get started, you can continue reading below or if you know you are ready for our detailed, best-in-the-industry Event Planning Course you can get it here.

 The best way to learn which part of event planning you want to pursue is to know the two main categories the event planning industry is divided into.